api-platform/docs/core/performance.md

             urls: [ 'http://caddy/souin-api/souin' ]
             purger: api_platform.http_cache.purger.souin
 ```

-Don't forget to set your `Cache-Control` directive to enable caching on your `ApiResource`.
-This can be achieved using the `cacheHeaders` attributes:
+Don't forget to set your `Cache-Control` directive to enable caching on your API resource class.
+This can be achieved using the `cacheHeaders` property:

 ```php
 use ApiPlatform\Metadata\ApiResource;